pollen-digital/generator-static/README.md

 - git
 - Homebrew

-Use nave (or similar) to manage you Node.js installations.
+Use nave (or similar) to manage your Node.js installations.
 You should always try to use the latest stable version of Node.js.

 In a terminal, run: